adam-stanek/recompost/README.md

 ```

 This can be useful for third-party components.
 However if you need to use some
-existing decorators not build by recompose it is recommended to cast the
+existing decorators not built by recompost it is recommended to cast the
 decorators into `ComponentDecorator`.
 It is a special type which is used by
 recompost to hold information about prop requirements.
 It takes 3 parameters: